Abhinavsathyann/OpenAI/README.md

 Important: Do not commit your API key to GitHub.
 Always use .gitignore to exclude .env or config files containing secrets.

+## Run the chat application:

+python main.py

+Type your messages after You: prompt.

+Commands:
+exit → Quit the chat
+clear → Reset the chat

 ## Setup